Ibrahim-Tagari/ContextGuard/ContextGuard/README.md

-# Context Guard
+# Context GuardBlock

-A hackathon project that gives people gentle, factual context on Islamophobic tropes and misinformation *before* they post or right after someone else posts — without ever blocking, deleting, or censoring content.
+A hackathon project that gives people gentle, factual context on IslamophobicBlockBlock tropes and misinformation *before* they post or right after someone elseBlockBlock posts — without ever blocking, deleting, or censoring content.BlockBlock

-Two front-ends, one shared AI backend:
+Two front-ends, one shared AI backend:BlockBlock

-- **Browser extension** — watches text boxes on X and Telegram Web (and can easily be extended to any site) and shows an inline nudge as you type.
+- **Browser extension** — watches text boxes on X and Telegram Web (and canBlockBlock easily be extended to any site) and shows an inline nudge as you type.BlockBlock
-- **Telegram bot** — sits in a group chat and quietly replies with context when it sees a flagged pattern.
+- **Telegram bot** — sits in a group chat and quietly replies with contextBlockBlock when it sees a flagged pattern.BlockBlock

-## Two versions of the browser extension
+## Two versions of the browser extensionBlockBlockBlockBlockBlock

 - **`extension/`** — the original, outbound-only nudge tool.
-Checks your own drafts before you post.
-Never blocks anything.
+Checks yourBlockBlock own drafts before you post.
+Never blocks anything.BlockBlock
-- **`extension-unified/`** — merges in a second project, **Islamophobia Shield**, which blurs Islamophobic content in what you're *reading* (with a one-click, fully reversible "Show post anyway").
-The two modules share the same AI backend — Shield's regex-based detection can optionally be topped up by the same classifier the nudge tool uses, for posts its wordlist misses.
-See `extension-unified/README.md` for the full writeup, including an honest note on reconciling "nudge, don't block" with a tool that does block by default (reversibly).
+- **`extension-unified/`** — merges in a second project, **IslamophobiaBlockBlock Shield**, which blurs Islamophobic content in what you're *reading*BlockBlock (with a one-click, fully reversible "Show post anyway").
+The two modulesBlock share the same AI backend — Shield's regex-based detection can optionallyBlock be topped up by the same classifier the nudge tool uses, for posts itsBlock wordlist misses.
+See `extension-unified/README.md` for the full writeup,Block including an honest note on reconciling "nudge, don't block" with a toolBlock that does block by default (reversibly).Block

-Use `extension/` for the simpler outbound-only demo; use `extension-unified/` if you want both directions — writing and reading — in one install.
+Use `extension/` for the simpler outbound-only demo; useBlock `extension-unified/` if you want both directions — writing and reading —Block in one install.Block

-## How it works
+## How it worksBlockBlockBlockBlock

-1. User types something in a monitored text box (extension) or sends a message in a Telegram group (bot).
+1. User types something in a monitored text box (extension) or sends aBlock message in a Telegram group (bot).Block
-2. After a short debounce, the text is sent to the backend `/analyze` endpoint.
+2. After a short debounce, the text is sent to the backend `/analyze`Block endpoint.
-3. The backend asks Gemini (free tier) to classify the text *only* for Islamophobic tropes/dehumanization/misinformation — not general moderation.
+3. The backend asks Gemini (free tier) to classify the text *only* forBlock Islamophobic tropes/dehumanization/misinformation — not generalBlock moderation.
-4. If flagged with reasonable confidence, the user sees a short, sourced explanation.
-Nothing is ever removed or blocked — this is context, not censorship.
+4. If flagged with reasonable confidence, the user sees a short, sourcedBlock explanation.
+Nothing is ever removed or blocked — this is context, notBlock censorship.

-## Project structure
+## Project structureBlock

 ```
 islamophobia-guard/
-├── backend/          Express server, calls the Anthropic API
+├── backend/          Express server, calls the Anthropic APIBlockBlockBlockBlockBlock
-├── extension/         Manifest V3 browser extension (X + Telegram Web)
+├── extension/         Manifest V3 browser extension (X + Telegram Web)BlockBlockBlockBlockBlock
 └── telegram-bot/      Telegram bot using the same backend
 ```